Concord Monitor

 The Concord Monitor is the daily newspaper for Concord, the state capital of New Hampshire.
 It also covers surrounding towns in Merrimack County, most of Belknap County, as well as portions of Grafton, Rockingham and Hillsborough counties.
 The Monitor has several times been named as one of the best small papers in America and in April 2008, became a Pulitzer Prize winning paper, when photographer Preston Gannaway was honored for feature photography.

+After publishing seven days a week for decades, starting in March 2024, it ceased print publication on Sundays.

 History

 The Monitor has been published continuously since 1864, under a variety of names, including the Evening Monitor, and owners.
 In the late 19th century it was owned by a publishing company called the Republican Press Association which also published a paper named the Independent Statesman.
 Its masthead calls it the Concord Monitor and New Hampshire Patriot, although the Monitor name is the only one in widespread use.
 James M. Langley, who had acquired both publications in the 1920s, was responsible for the merger.